-William MacLean Jr., Ph.D. is a professor of psychology at the University of Wyoming in the College of Health Sciences and the executive director of the Wyoming Institute for Disabilities.
+William MacLean Jr., Ph.D. is a professor of psychology at the University of Wyoming in the College of Health Sciences and the former executive director of the Wyoming Institute for Disabilities.

 Dr. Jonathon Medina, is a doctor with Cheyenne Family Medicine in Cheyenne, Wyoming.

 Douglas Scambler, Ph.D. is a licensed clinical psychologist in private practice in Laramie, Wyoming.